 - Individual Award nominations (two collaborators may share the individual nomination.
 Collaborations of three or more must be nominated in the Group category).

 - Groups must be comprised of at least two individuals and Group Award nominations must be made under an official group name (with a specified contact person)

 Current GAD board members, members of the boards of GAD interest groups (i.e. CASTAC, FOSAP, TAIG, and HOA), and GAD affiliated projects (e.g. Anthropology Now) are not eligible for nomination.
 The GAD Awards Committee reserves the right to withhold either or both awards in a given year if no nomination is deemed meritorious.

-Nominations, including self-nominations, for work published, produced, exhibited, or performed are due by July 1, 2018 and should include an email specifying whether the nomination is for an Individual or Group and justifying the nomination with appropriate links and citations.
-Please send nominations to Anthony Kwame Harrison, Chair, GAD Awards Committee, [email protected].
+Nominations, including self-nominations, for work published, produced, exhibited, or performed should include an email specifying whether the nomination is for an Individual or Group and justifying the nomination with appropriate links and citations.
+Please send nominations to Jenny Cool, Chair, GAD Awards Committee: [email protected]

 Winner: Kristina Killgrove, for her work on mental floss, Forbes, and Powered by Osteons

 Honorable Mention: Caitrin Lynch and Sara Hendren for Engineering at Home (engineeringathome.org)